mafiu84/milestone-project-01-cloned/Readme.md

 * Fan who wants to find links to social media accounts of group to connect with other fans.

+### Approach

+* Main - Landing page with picture of band with few words about them.

+* About - More story of group with links to wikipedia to read articles about group and all artists separately as well.

+* Pictures - Gallery with 4 pictures of band toghether and another 4 with artists separately.

+* Music - Site with 4 of their most popular songs to listen.

+* Video - Site where you can watch and/or download videoclip.

+* Contact - Contact form to group manager and social media accounts links.

+On sticky footer on every page there is link to Youtube subscription account of band.
+Navigation bar on the top of each page is sticky as well for quicker navigation.
+For mobile view instead of navbar there is drop down menu sticky on top right side.

 ### Strategy